 The churn rate is usually given as a percentage, but you can also report this as the real number of customers lost in the time period you are looking at.
 You can even express it as the value of recurring billing retained versus the value lost.

 How you calculate the churn rate is up to you.
 Just ensure that everyone in your business is clear on how you are measuring it so that analysis and action based on your churn rate are consistent.

 Churn Rate % = ( X # of customers - Y # of customers ) / X # of customers * 100

 X # of customers: the number of customers at the beginning of a time period.

 Y # of customers: the number of customers at the end of a time period.

 Let’s say your company starts the year with 500 customers and ends it with 450.
-The churn rate is 10%, since your company lost 10% of the customers.
+The churn rate is 10% since your company lost 10% of its customers.

-Within this you can then choose whether to analyse which of those 450 customers were actually with you at the start of the year, and other metrics as we described earlier.
+Within this, you can then choose whether to analyze which of those 450 customers were actually with you at the start of the year, and other metrics as we described earlier.

 When a client unsubscribes, make sure you find out why.
 Sending all your clients an “exit interview” when they leave is a great way to accrue valuable data.